egehatirnaz/seo-helper/README.md

 After you sign up to SEO Helper with your e-mail address, an API key will be connected to that e-mail address.
 With this key, you will be able to use SEO Helper to analyse any given URL.

+## API Documentation
+[Click here](https://documenter.getpostman.com/view/5446795/SVmqzfkv?version=latest) to check out the API documentation.
+This API documentation is based on the Postman Collection for SEO Helper.
+SEO Helper web-service uses these API endpoints for the requests made via AJAX.

 ## Getting Started
 The necessary Python packages are listed under requirements.txt.
 You can run ```pip install -r requirements.txt``` to install the required packages.